FOSSEE/st-scripts/manipulating-strings/script.rst

 slicing and reversing them, or replacing characters, converting from upper to lower case and vice-versa and joining a list of strings.

-.. #[punch: reversed returns an iterator. should we still teach it?]

 We have an ``ipython`` shell open, in which we are going to work, through out this session.